mainsail-crew/docs/development/localization.md

 ## How to contribute

 You can contribute in a couple of different ways:
-1. Create/Update translations using an i18n translation tool.<br />
+1. Create/Update translations using an i18n translation tool. \
    (For Example: [BabelEdit](https://www.codeandweb.com/babeledit), [i18N-Manager](https://www.electronjs.org/apps/i18n-manager))
 2. Create/Update translations using [VSCode](https://code.visualstudio.com/) and [i18n Ally](https://github.com/lokalise/i18n-ally).